gkemmey/gray_matter/_posts/2020-04-12-filling-out-pdfs.md

 end
 ```

 Lulz, what the fuck even is Ruby?
 Don't worry!
-If you'll allow my crude annotations we can take this in pieces:
+If you'll allow my crude annotations, we can take this in pieces:

 1. (Lines with `#1`) -- This section defines a new instance method called `defaults_for_#{type}`.
 In our case, let's imagine we've just called `cell_type :field, font_size: 7`. `type` is `:field`, so this creates an instance method called `defaults_for_field`.